mlesnoff/Jchemo.jl/docs/src/domains.md

 ## DISTRIBUTIONS

 - **dmnorm** Normal probability density estimation
+- **dmnormlog** Logarithm of the normal probability density estimation
 - **dmkern** Gaussian kernel density estimation (KDE)
 - **pval** Compute p-value(s) for a distribution, a vector or an ECDF
 - **out** Return if elements of a vector are strictly outside of a given range